Sylvana Simons: 2021 general election and House of Representatives

 In January 2020, BIJ1 signaled its intention to participate in the 2021 general election.
 Simons gave up her seat in the Amsterdam municipal council in early November to focus on the campaign.
 She called her party's platform the country's "most leftist, greenest, and most inclusive".
 It included a rise in the minimum wage to €14 per hour, the introduction of a Ministry of Equality, and "taking control of the economy's most important industries".
 She rejected capitalism, saying that it is based on the illusion of endless economic growth and that it leads to poverty, exploitation, and exclusion.
 According to Simons, an alternative economic system has to be designed and created with the participation of everyone.
 BIJ1 won one seat in the March 2021 general election causing Simons to be elected to the House of Representatives.
 She was sworn in on 31 March as the first black parliamentary leader in the House's history.
 Her election occurred amidst the anti-racism movement Black Lives Matter gaining traction following the murder of George Floyd in the United States by a police officer in May 2020.

 In the House, Simons focused on education, the interior, economic affairs, climate policy, social affairs, and kingdom relations, while cooperating on many issues with Caroline van der Plas (BBB) and Liane den Haan (independent) because of their positions as fellow one-person caucus leaders.
-She is also a member of the Parliamentary Inquiry into Fraud Policy and Public Service, initiated as a result of the Dutch childcare benefits scandal.
 In the House, Simons has criticized the cabinet's strategy to fight the COVID-19 pandemic, saying that stricter measures such as longer and more stringent lockdowns were required to contain the virus.
 She filed a motion in July 2021 in which she argued that the cabinet's strategy of "letting [the virus] run wild in a controlled way" had led to 30,000 deaths.
 No other parties in the House supported her motion, and Prime Minister Mark Rutte called the accusation "brazen and uncivilized".
 Another motion by Simons, which called for an investigation into establishing a constitutional court in the Netherlands, was adopted by the House.
+Simons also described her family history of slavery when potential apologies for the Netherlands' history of slavery were discussed in a House debate in 2021.
+Mark Rutte cited the moment as one of the reasons that made him decide to issue an apology on behalf of the government the following year.
+Simons was less active in debates during the last period of her term due to her membership of the Parliamentary Inquiry into Fraud Policy and Public Service, initiated as a result of the Dutch childcare benefits scandal.